allpassportstamps/allpassportstamps.github.io/_posts/2025-08-29-Gambia-village-initiation-ritual.md

 ### Day 1: Village tour

-> You know that cliché image of African children swarming a foreigner?
-It sounds so cliché, but this does happen in rural villages here.
+> You know the cliché of children swarming a foreigner?
+It really does happen in rural villages here.

 I woke up in the morning to meet my guide, Kayce.
 Today, we were going on a remote village tour.

-The weather was pouring rain (this was the wet season), and the car leaked water in the front passenger seat.
+It was pouring rain (this was the wet season), and the car leaked water in the front passenger seat.
 Every couple of minutes, Kayce would wipe the fog from the windshield using a rag.

 We drove to downtown Banjul and then to the port.
 We were taking the ferry north across the Gambia River.
 We walked a bit and got our tickets to ride the ferry.

 ![boats]({{site.baseurl}}/assets/img/gambia/boats.jpeg){:width="50%"}![port]({{site.baseurl}}/assets/img/gambia/port.jpeg){:width="50%"}

-Up on the top, open-air deck, we could see all the cars driving onto the ferry, as well as the Gambia River.
-There were many smaller transport boats and fishing boats crossing the river as well.
+On the open-air top deck, we watched cars drive onto the ferry and looked out over the Gambia River.
+Smaller transport and fishing boats crisscrossed the water.

 After about an hour, we arrived in Barra.

 The port of Barra is intense.
-I was swarmed by the bustle of the town.
+I was overwhelmed by the bustle of the town.
 Cars, people, and vendors were everywhere.

 Kayce asked if I wanted to use the bathroom.
 I said yes.
 We went to two restaurants and were turned away.
 We then wandered into a government building.
 Suddenly, I saw bars and hands behind them.
 This was a friggin' prison.
-Kayce walked past the front-desk police officer before he was told no and we had to leave.
-We gave up on using the bathroom.
+Kayce walked past the front-desk police officer before being told no; we had to leave.
+We gave up on finding a bathroom.

 ![port2]({{site.baseurl}}/assets/img/gambia/port2.jpeg){:width="50%"}

-After some intense bargaining at the market, we finally had a taxi to go to Kebbeh, a small town in the north.
+After some intense bargaining at the market, we finally secured a taxi to Kebbeh, a small town in the north.

-As we drove away from the town, it dawned on me that this might be the least economically developed country I have ever visited.
-The Gambia is ranked in the 160s of all countries.
-Given that there is no war, The Gambia is really not very developed.
+As we left town, it dawned on me this might be the least economically developed country I've visited.
+The Gambia ranks in the 160s by GDP per capita; despite being at peace, it remains very underdeveloped.

 After a 15-minute taxi ride, I found myself in the middle of the Saturday market.